UCLA-IRL/NAC-ABE/docs/mguard-phase1-design.md

 ### 2.3.
 Future Consideration

 #### 2.3.1 New attributes after the setup of the system

+* How to integrate NAC-ABE with pub/sub?

+  Potential solution: directly use the attribute set as the topic so that naturally the attribute set becomes the encryption key for that topic.

 * How to generate new attributes?